Current History Fair Teachers

 If you are looking for a particular resource that used to be on this page, you can find it on our CMHF Resource Archive.

 Why do History Fair?

 The Chicago Metro History Fair provides professional development opportunities to support teachers offering historical inquiry projects.
-From offerings in History Fair methods workshops to research experiences and scholar-based sessions, History Fair PD enriches teacher practice and builds content knowledge.
+PDs most often take place in the summer and fall months.

 - Please contact us if you have any questions or would like to arrange for us to speak to your students.

 - Teachers can join our closed, teachers-only CMHF Facebook group to get the latest info first and connect with other History Fair teachers!